-The principal activities of the Company, which are unchanged from last year, are the holding of investments, the provision of finance and the provision of consultancy services;
+The principal activity of the Company, which is unchanged from last year, is the provision of finance.

-Review of current position, future developments and performance of the Company's business.
-The results of this year are not considered satisfactory and the Board of Directors is making an effort to reduce the Company's losses.
-Despite the loss this year the Company's development to date and the financial position as reflected in the financial statements are satisfactory.
+Review of current position, future developments and performance of the Company's business

+The Company's development to date, financial results and position as presented in the financial statements are not considered satisfactory and the Board of Directors is making an effort to reduce the Company's losses.

+Principal risks and uncertainties

+The principal risks and uncertainties faced by the Company are disclosed in notes 6 and 7 of the financial statements.

+Results